Kevlar info and Boat Rope Links

 - Great resistance to heat, burning, or thermal degradation

-- Not electrically conductive at normal condition
+- Not electrically conductive at normal condition, if wet then it can conduct electricity.

 - Chemically stable except for strong acids and bases and Chlorine